vaioco/vaioco.github.io/_posts/ART/2016-03-11-artdroid-doc.markdown

 {% endhighlight %}

-Let's discuss the above code (we call it patch code).
-The variable named "key" is used to unique identify the target methods from ARTDroid internal data structures.
-It is composed by a concatenation of the following values: the Class' name, the method's name and finally its signature.
-ARTDroid exposes to Java the method callOriginalMethod which permits to call the original method, identified by "key", passing the specified "args".
+Let's discuss the above code (we call it *patch code*).
+The "key" variable is used to unique identify the target methods in ARTDroid  data structures.
+It is composed by concatenation of the following values: the Class' name, the method's name and finally its signature.
+ARTDroid exposes to Java the method *callOriginalMethod*  which permits to call the original method (identified by "key", passing its "args")
 The patch code could contain checks on the input arguments or code to manipulate the object "this" and of course, it could modify the return value or simply return a static value (forever true).

 Second, create a JSON formatted file containing the patch code info.
 In our example we use the following config file:

-{% highlight json linenos %}
+{% highlight json linenos=table %}

 {"config": {
     "debug": 1,
     "dex": "/data/local/tmp/target.dex",
     "hooks": [
     {
-        "class-name": "java/lang/reflect/Method",
+        "class-name": "android/telephony/TelephonyManager",
-        "method-name": "invoke",
+        "method-name": "getDeviceId",
-        "method-sig": "(Ljava/lang/Object;[Ljava/lang/Object;)Ljava/lang/Object;",
+        "method-sig": "()Ljava/lang/String;",
         "hook-cls-name": "org/sid/artdroidexample/HookCls"
     }]
 }}
 {% endhighlight %}

-Finally, to initialize the ARTDroid framework include in your code a call the function arthook_init_conf, its first argument is the JSON configuration file.
-In our example we initialize the framework specifing the /data/local/tmp/test.json configuration file.
+Finally, to initialize the ARTDroid framework, include in your code a call to function *arthook_init_conf* specifing as its first argument the JSON configuration file.
+The following example shows how to init the framework specifing "/data/local/tmp/test.json" as the configuration file.

-{% highlight c linenos %}
+{% highlight c linenos=table %}

 configT_ptr configuration =  arthook_init_conf("/data/local/tmp/test.json");
 if( configuration == NULL){